Ecos-platform/fmu4cpp/README.md

 # FMU4cpp (early prototype)

-FMU4cpp is a CMake template repository that allows you to easily create FMUs compatible with [FMI 2.0](https://fmi-standard.org/downloads/) for Co-simulation using in C++.
+FMU4cpp is a CMake template repository that allows you to easily create cross-platform FMUs compatible with [FMI 2.0](https://fmi-standard.org/downloads/) for Co-simulation using C++.

-FMU4cpp handles everything including generating the `modelDescription.xml`, and packaging of the content into an FMU archive.
+The framework handles everything including generating the `modelDescription.xml`, and packaging of the content into an FMU archive.

 ### How do I get started?